 Because of this depth of experience, we know the risks and pitfalls and can help you avoid those future problems.

-If you are considering investing or participating in a real estate entity—whether in Phoenix or Tucson, Arizona (AZ) or anywhere else in the U.S.—BeachFleischman PC can help you evaluate the tax consequences of that investment and structure the agreement so that it meets your goals.
+If you are considering investing or participating in a real estate entity—whether in Phoenix or Tucson, Arizona (AZ) or anywhere else in the U.S.—BeachFleischman PLLC can help you evaluate the tax consequences of that investment and structure the agreement so that it meets your goals.
 Contact us via the submission form below to get started.